Packaging apps is fun so why should we try to do anything useful out of it?

 living of rewriting and then re-wiring an entire galaxy in an extra terrestrial

-yet ancestral architecture with a focus on creating cults within applications
+yet ancestral architecture with a focus on creating cults within applications.

 People are still going to pretend like it's OK to murder users' time that way.

-see that it takes about one command to run the application, one, unless it's
+you'll eventually see that it takes about one command to run the

-voluntarily made harder by morons or EEE cultists.
+application, one, unless it's voluntarily made harder by morons or EEE cultists.

 The difference with Python is that even when it's made to be easy it still